Lyle Stevik: Death

 Stevik hanged himself by his belt from a bar inside a clothes closet.
-He had left money in the room to cover the remaining two nights of the weekend, together with a note reading, "suicide".
-He is thought to have died on September 16.
-His body was found on Monday, September 17.
+He had left money in the room to cover the remaining two nights of the weekend, together with a note simply reading "suicide".
+He is thought to have died on Sunday, September 16.
+His body was found the following day.
 Initial reports stated that Stevik had stayed at the motel for two nights, but his actual arrival date was Friday, September 14, indicating that he had been registered at the hotel for three nights.
 He paid at the desk for one night's lodging, but said that he planned to stay for "a few more days".

-Upon discovery of the body, police reported that the man had closed the blinds in the room and lined the closet in which he hanged himself with pillows.
+Upon discovery of the body, police reported that Stevik had closed the blinds in the room and lined the closet in which he hanged himself with pillows.
 He left a note saying "for the room" at the bedside table, which contained $160 in $20 bills.
-It has been speculated that he may have taken his own life due to depression or because of a fatal disease, although the autopsy showed no signs of the latter.
+It has been speculated that Stevik may have taken his own life due to depression or because of a fatal disease, although the autopsy showed no signs of the latter.
 It was also theorized that the man was native to a non-English speaking country.
 An investigator said that a piece of paper was located in a trash bin with the word "suicide" written on it, as if he were practicing.

 Stevik had no luggage with him; only a toothbrush and toothpaste were found in the room.
-He wore a blue shirt in a plaid design, a gray T-shirt underneath, blue jeans, and black boots.
+He wore a blue shirt in a plaid design, a gray T-shirt underneath, blue jeans and black boots.

 Postmortem examination

 Stevik was described as fair-skinned with black hair and green/hazel eyes.
 The local coroner's office said that he may have also had African-American ancestry, in addition to Native American and Hispanic.
 DNA analysis concluded he was at least one-quarter Native American and one-quarter Hispanic or Spanish.
 His teeth showed evidence of earlier treatment with braces.
 He had an old appendectomy scar.
 A mole was noted on his chin and he had attached earlobes, a genetic characteristic.

 The examination also showed that Stevik had recently lost a large amount of weight, up to 40 lb.
-The medical examiner estimated this weight difference after noting that the size of the man's jeans was fairly large in comparison to his body.
+The coroner estimated this weight difference after noting that the size of the man's jeans was fairly large in comparison to his body.
 His age was estimated to be between 20 and 30 years old, giving an estimated birth date from 1971 to 1981.
 It was also estimated that he might have been around 35 years old, however, so his birth could have been as early as 1966.

 The man known as Stevik was later buried in an unmarked grave at the Fern Hill Cemetery in Aberdeen, Washington.